Will PEX Piping Burst When It Freezes?

 Will PEX Piping Break If It Freezes?

-1) Outward expansion of ice in a pipe
+1. Outward expansion of ice in a pipe

-When water freezes and turns into ice, it expands in all directions.
-The outward expansion of ice in a pipe can cause PEX tubing to expand in diameter (as mentioned in the previous section, this outward expansion can cause rigid pipe to fracture).
+As mentioned before, this expansion can cause rigid pipes to break.
 Since PEX is flexible, there is a low likelihood of PEX failure from freezing for this cause.

-2) Lengthwise expansion of ice in a pipe
+2. Lengthwise expansion of ice in a pipe

-The larger risk of failure comes from ice forming one or more ice plugs within piping, trapping unfrozen water.
 As these ice plugs expand lengthwise along the pipe, the trapped water can experience significantly increased pressure.
 If the pressure gets high enough, it could cause PEX (or any other plumbing material) to fail.

-3) Repeated freeze/thaw cycles, weakening pipes and fittings
+3. Repeated freeze/thaw cycles, weakening pipes and fittings

-It is also possible that multiple freeze and thaw cycles over time, could weaken PEX tubing or fittings; but this should not be a significant risk.
-In a 2016 research project, PEX tubing was subjected to five freeze/thaw cycles under pressure, then subsequently subjected to burst testing.
-Even test tubing that had been notched (to simulate real-world conditions where some tubing might be partially nicked during installation or in use) demonstrated burst pressures for in excess of the PEX specification of 475psi.
+Even test tubing that had been notched (to simulate real-world conditions where some tubing might be partially nicked during installation or use) demonstrated burst pressures well above the PEX specification of 475 psi.

 TOC